 Resident campers live in dormitory buildings on campus.
 Campers sleep in bunk beds and have their own drawers and closet space.
 Typically, there are two or three campers per room.
 Camp counselors care for small dorm groups and live in separate rooms in the same hallway.
 Counselors take time to connect with each camper in their group and supervise and attend to their needs throughout the morning and evening.
-Enthusiastic counselors help make wake up, prepping for the day, meal, bedtime, shower and laundry routines fun and enjoyable for their campers.
+Qualified and enthusiastic, our counselors help students prep for the day and create a warm, supportive atmosphere for campers.
 Learning to live, work and play happily with others is a high priority at OVS.
 Guided by caring counselors, campers thrive on the responsibility and routine of a summer camp day!
 More information about resident life, as well as pack list and general rules, can be found in the Camper Handbook, which will be available on Feb.
 1.

 Breakfast, lunch, dinner and two daily snacks are provided and prepared on campus by our professional kitchen staff.
 Counselors monitor and guide the use of proper manners and make sure campers are making good food choices.
 Meals include a complete salad bar with fresh fruits and vegetables, homemade soups, fresh-baked desserts, and options for vegetarians and non-vegetarians.
 Barbecues are held throughout the summer under our shady outdoor pergola.
 Many of our menu items are locally sourced and organically grown in Ojai Valley.
 Campers love the food and enjoy the friendly atmosphere of eating and sharing with friends and camp counselors.